andreasisnes/py-coinmarketcap/README.md

 # Ignore the Client's keyword arguments "throttle", "plan", and "block" if
 # you don't want the client to throttle requests.

-# client_1 will not exceed the number of request one can do each minute.
+# client_1 will not exceed the number of request each minute with the basic plan.
-# Hopefully, an request limit exception will be raised if the limit each minute are exceeded.
-# Hopefully, an HTTPError exception will be raised if the daily request limit is exceeded.
 client_1 = Client(throttle="minute", plan="basic")

 # client_2 will not exceed the daily request limit.
-# Hopefully, the thread will be blocked if monthly request limit is exceeded.
-# Hopefully, An HTTPError exception is raised if monthly request limit are exceeded.
 client_2 = Client(throttle="daily", block=True, plan="hobbyist")

-# client_3 will never exceeded CoinMarketCap request limit.
+# client_3 will never exceeded CoinMarketCap monthly request rate.
-# Hopefully, will never exceed the monthly limit.
-# Hopefully, an ratelimit exception is raised if the request limit is exceeded.
 client_3 = Client(throttle="monthly", block=False, plan="professional")

 ```